aadarshram/aadarshram.github.io/_posts/2025-04-04-On-Positional-Embeddings-in-Transformers.md

 ---
 layout: post
 title: On Positional Embeddings in Transformers
-subtitle: An intuitive exploration of the idea behind positional embeddings, particularly, the sinusoidal position embeddings.
+subtitle: An intuitive exploration of the idea behind positional embeddings.
 tags: Concept, Research
+comments: true
+mathjax: true
 author: Aadarsh Ramachandran
 readtime: true
 ---

-_Note: The math symbols may not appear appropriately here.
-I'll try to correct this.
-Till then, please refer to my [gist](https://gist.github.com/aadarshram/a43e1367114cad822ce2d41181449c1d) on the same._

 -_Disclaimer: This post is purely a reflection of my understanding of the concepts.
 I am learning along the way and may be wrong sometimes.
 I would recommend reading expert articles and research papers for a first-time understanding._